mcgov/cpp-docs/docs/cpp/address-sanitizer.md

 # Address Sanitizer - user interface

+AddressSanitizer (ASan) is an algorithm that can help developers identify memory safety issues in their C and C++ programs.
+Developers can use the /fsanitize=address flag to add ASan instrumentation to their native programs.
+At runtime, the ASan runtime replaces common allocation and memory manipulation functions with instrumented versions.
+Together, the instrumentation and ASan runtime enable developers to gather useful information about any memory safety issues that are encountered during execution.

 ## Introduction  - Developer Message

 The Address Sanitizer is a compiler based technology [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
 This compiler and runtime technology has become the "defacto standard" in the industry for finding memory safety issues.
 We now offer this technology as a fully supported feature in Visual Studio.
 We shipped this (and up streamed our ASan runtime changes) to accommodate our customers with a simple re-compile strategy.
 Testing your build from this simple re-compile, can dramatically increase correctness, portability and security.
 If your existing code compiles with our current Windows compiler, then it will compile with the flag -fsanitize=address under any level of optimization and all other compatible flags (e.g., /RTC and is not currently compatible)